bitfront-exchange/bitfront-api-docs/5_Terms.md

 A ticker symbol of a coin written in uppercase.

-BITBOX uses the commonly or officially used symbols of each cryptocurrency; all available coin codes are listed in [Market coin pair policy](/api/market/v1-market-public-coins-pairPolicy-get.md#market-coin-pair-policy).
+BITFRONT uses the commonly or officially used symbols of each cryptocurrency; all available coin codes are listed in [Market coin pair policy](/api/market/v1-market-public-coins-pairPolicy-get.md#market-coin-pair-policy).

 ## Coin pair